-An estimate of the SSH amplitude of the M2 stationary or phase-locked baroclinic tide based on more than 20 years of altimeter measurements is given in Ray and Zaron (2016).
-Their result is shown in Figure 8a.
+Their result is shown in Fig. 8a.
 The altimetric M2 baroclinic tide has a strong amplitude in the Solomon Sea, extending from the Solomon Strait in the north to the eastern tip of PNG.
-The amplitude of the baroclinic (coherent) tide is of the order of 3-5 cm in the Solomon Sea with an approximate wavelength of 150 km.
-The M2 internal tide estimated by the model during the 3-month La Niña period (Fig. 8c) is consistent with that estimated from the 20 years of altimetry, but with higher amplitudes at Solomon Strait.
+The amplitude of the baroclinic (coherent) tide is on the order of 3-5 cm in the Solomon Sea with an approximate wavelength of 150 km.
+The M2 internal tide estimated by the model during the 3-month La Niña period (Fig. 8c) is consistent with that estimated from the 20 years of altimetry but with higher amplitudes at Solomon Strait.
 The M2 internal tide estimated during the El Niño period has shorter wavelengths and more dispersion over the entire domain of the Solomon Sea.
 Both patterns of the M2 coherent baroclinic tide resemble the full signal of internal tides calculated over these 3-month periods (Fig. 3), illustrating that M2 is the main contributor to the internal tide variability.
-Indeed, the M2 tide semi-diurnal tide corresponds to more than 70% of the full internal tide variance within the Solomon Sea.
+Indeed, the M2 tide semidiurnal tide corresponds to more than 70 % of the full internal tide variance within the Solomon Sea.

-The large internal tide differences between the two ENSO states raise the question of the predictability of the stationary internal tide when the level of mesoscale activity and the stratification change at interannual time scales.
-Note that it is during the La Niña condition when the mesoscale activity is high (e.g. Fig. 3) that the M2 internal tide appears well organized in accordance with the altimetric estimation.
-One explanation is the deeper stratification during La Niña is closer to the long-term mean stratification, compared to El Niño (e.g. Fig. 5).
-The M2 baroclinic tide is dominated by mode 1 during La Niña whereas the higher modes have increased energy during El Niño.
+The large internal tide differences between the two ENSO states raise the question of the predictability of the stationary internal tide when the level of mesoscale activity and the stratification change at interannual timescales.
+Note that it is during the La Niña condition when the mesoscale activity is high (e.g., Fig. 3) that the M2 internal tide appears well organized in accordance with the altimetric estimation.
+One explanation is that the deeper stratification during La Niña is closer to the long-term mean stratification, compared to El Niño (e.g., Fig. 5).
+The M2 baroclinic tide is dominated by mode 1 during La Niña, whereas the higher modes have increased energy during El Niño.
 This could also explain why the spatial pattern of the long-term coherent baroclinic M2 tide of Ray and Zaron (2016) looks like the modeled results for the La Niña period.

 Mesoscale activity also influences the characteristics of baroclinic tides.
 Indeed, the part of coherent baroclinic tides versus the incoherent part varies substantially between the two ENSO states.
-During El Niño, when the LLWBCs are strong and stable and dominate the circulation, the coherent baroclinic tides explains 67% of the variance of the full internal tides.
-Whereas during La Niña, when the mesoscale activity is stronger because of the interactions between the LLWBCs and the SSI (Solomon Strait Inflow), only 50% of the baroclinic tide is coherent.
-This is clearly shown on the maps of incoherent baroclinic tides (Fig. 3) where stronger incoherent baroclinic tides are present in the northern Solomon Sea basin during the La Niña period.
+During El Niño, when the LLWBCs are strong and stable and dominate the circulation, the coherent baroclinic tides explains 67 % of the variance in the full internal tides.
+Whereas during La Niña, when the mesoscale activity is stronger because of the interactions between the LLWBCs and the SSI (Solomon Strait inflow), only 50 % of the baroclinic tide is coherent.
+This is clearly shown in the maps of incoherent baroclinic tides (Fig. 3) where stronger incoherent baroclinic tides are present in the northern Solomon Sea basin during the La Niña period.

-b) Generation, propagation and dissipation
+4.2.2 Generation, propagation, and dissipation

-The distribution of the baroclinic energy flux, the energy conversion rate, the divergence of the baroclinic energy flux, and the baroclinic energy dissipation are all shown in Figure 9 for the M2 harmonic, for both the La Niña and El Niño periods.
+The distribution of the baroclinic energy flux, the energy conversion rate, the divergence of the baroclinic energy flux, and the baroclinic energy dissipation are all shown in Fig. 9 for the M2 harmonic, for both the La Niña and El Niño periods.
 Table 1 also provides the area integrals of the different terms of the energy equation at the different generation sites as defined by the boxes on Fig. 9f for the two ENSO phases.